 You’ll likely receive a webinar invitation from ShareASale about using its platform.
 Many merchants skip it, but I recommend registering for it.
 Alternatively, ShareASale has pre-recorded webinars and tutorials on its YouTube channel.

 ShareASale has articles covering each step in its setup wizard, and watch the video below for a preview.

 Features for Merchants

-Reports–Merchants can access 10+ real-time reports, such as transaction detail, year in review, affiliate timespan, and banner performance.
+Reports: Merchants can access 10+ real-time reports, such as transaction details, year in review, affiliate timespan, and banner performance.
 Additionally, reporting layouts and data are user-friendly.

-Approval Rules–Update your settings to automatically approve or decline affiliates who apply to your program.
+Approval Rules: Update your settings to approve or decline affiliates who apply to your program automatically.
 For example, set it to automatically accept marketers from the U.S. and Canada.

 - ShareASale is a leading North American affiliate network with tens of thousands of publishers on the platform.
 That makes attracting and recruiting affiliates much easier than in-house and standalone affiliate marketing apps.

 - ShareASale’s software works like clockwork and has everything merchants need.
 First, various reports are ready at the touch of a click.
 Next, ShareASale’s relationship with Awin has improved tracking technology and combating ITP.
 Also, funding commissions and payment processing are efficient and not problematic, freeing time to focus on building your business.

 - ShareASale offers the best value for money with low-cost pricing.
 While other networks charge fees in the thousands, ShareASale has a one-time setup fee ($625) and network transaction fee (commission override) of 20 percent.
 Learn more about ShareASale’s fees.

 - The user interface is simple but does the job.
 Also, newbies to affiliate marketing will love ShareASale’s uncomplicated and clutter-free dashboards.